On the Couch (Irish TV series): Reception

 Writing in The Irish Times Bernice Harrison said "New Irish comedy.
 Now there are three words to make your blood run cold.
 But On the Couch is funny – and not in a good-for-an-Irish-comedy sort of way but properly funny.
 Each story is rich with blackly comic potential.
 The acting is spot on, especially from Bergin, who is a terrific character actor, and the writing is subtle enough that by the end of the first episode the dynamics between the couples have shifted – and look set to shift again next week.
 You mightn’t recognise everything in all the characters, but they seem very real all the same."

 In The Sunday Times Liam Fay describes the series as "a gleefully bitchy two-hander.
 The dialogue is studded with elaborate social detail but the performances steal the show: one character’s reaction is just as important as the lines delivered by the other.
 All six characters seethe with disapproval of their other halves.
 However, they become inflamed with even greater rage whenever they recall a third party’s criticism of their choice of mate.
 Here, Bergin and Cooke succeed in mining comedic gold from an often over-looked universal truth: people take proprietorial pride in their partners, even those they wish would become ex-partners.
-To admit that a spouse is a dud is publicly to admit wasting time and a shameful lapse in judgement.
+To admit that a spouse is a dud is publicly to admit wasting time and a shameful lapse in judgment.
 There is no more painful property trap than the one for which you fell with your eyes wide open.".
 In the RTÉ Guide Michael Doherty described the series as "observational humour of the highest quality", while Pat Stacey in The Evening Herald called it "a very satisfying maiden voyage into uncharted and, in terms of Irish television's track record, notoriously treacherous waters for the commercial channel.
 It’s funny and well observed."